GulamShaikh/ecoswap/README.md

 ---

-## 📃 **License**
+## 📃 **Note**

-This project is developed as part of the **1M1B Green Internship Initiative** and is open for educational, non-commercial use.
+This project is developed as part of the **1M1B Green Internship Initiative** and is made for educational purpose & inspired from expert sources.
 For contributions or feedback, feel free to reach out via [LinkedIn](https://in.linkedin.com/in/gulam-shaikh).

 ---